Asset management with an ESG mandate: Market equilibrium

 \section{Market equilibrium}

-We consider the market model in \cite{BREN,BREN-LI} introducing an ESG mandate for institutional investors.
+A mean-variance improvement with an ESG mandate is obtained if a negative premium is priced by the market.
+To test this hypothesis, we consider the market model in \cite{BREN,BREN-LI} introducing an ESG mandate for institutional investors.

 We consider an economy with $N$ risky assets and a risk-free asset with return $r_f$.
 Retail investors maximize a mean-variance utility and can also invest in the risk-free asset.
 Institutional investors are remunerated according to their performance relative to the benchmark, and therefore they maximize a mean-variance utility defined with respect to the tracking error (mean-TEV utility) and can only invest in risky assets.
 We keep the number and the wealth of retail and institutional investors constant.

 The $i^{th}$ institutional investor ($i=1,\dots, I)$ maximizes the mean-TEV utility defined with respect to the benchmark $\mathbf{x_{0i}}$ subject to the ESG mandate: